jlink/property-based-testing-in-kotlin/docs/README.md

 ## Success, Failure and Shrinking

-Now that you can run your own properties it's worthwhile to look at jqwik's output and reporting.
+Now that you can run your own properties it's worthwhile to look at jqwik reporting.
 When we run this property from above:

 ```kotlin